cybermotier/rpi-HueWS/README.md

 # rpi-HueWS
-Simple project to experiment connection to HUE system
+Simple project to experiment simple connections to an HUE system.